SCRT-HQ/VaporShell/docs/glossary/Add-VSDataPipelinePipelinePipelineTag.md

----
-layout: glossary
-title: Add-VSDataPipelinePipelinePipelineTag
-categories: glossary
-label1: Category
-data1: Documentation
-label2: Depth
-data2: Deep
-schema: 2.0.0
----

 # Add-VSDataPipelinePipelinePipelineTag

 ## SYNOPSIS
-Adds an AWS::DataPipeline::Pipeline.PipelineTag resource property to the template
+Adds an AWS::DataPipeline::Pipeline.PipelineTag resource property to the template.
+A list of arbitrary tags (key-value pairs to associate with the pipeline, which you can use to control permissions.
+For more information, see Controlling Access to Pipelines and Resources: https://docs.aws.amazon.com/datapipeline/latest/DeveloperGuide/dp-control-access.html in the *AWS Data Pipeline Developer Guide*.

 ## SYNTAX